 Studying for the CPACC and WAS dramatically expanded my knowledge in almost every area of accessibility.
 I learned more about areas that I thought I knew well and gained depth in areas I didn't know well.
 TLOS' Accessibility Professional Certification Grant Program is the most rewarding program I've participated in while working in the Division of IT.

 - Scott "Chandler" Chandler

-The grant pays for membership in the IAAP, exam prep training, and exam fees.
+The grant pays for exam preparation and exam fees.
 Those awarded grants participate in a learning community, which meets weekly with an experienced accessibility professional who can answer questions and demonstrate assistive technologies used by those with disabilities.
 Everyone who completes the program will receive either the A11y Core (CPACC) or A11y Core Dev (WAS) badges.
 Taking the certification exam from IAAP is optional.

 The CPACC certfication is a broad introduction into the landscape of disability and developing organizational maturity in accessibility.
 IAAP says:

 The IAAP Certified Professional in Accessibility Core Competencies (CPACC) credential is IAAP's foundational certification, representing broad, cross-disciplinary conceptual knowledge about 1) disabilities, 2) accessibility and universal design, and 3) accessibility-related standards, laws, and management strategies … The CPACC is the ideal credential for those who manage and support accessibility, but who may not personally design, implement, or evaluate the technical details of accessible solutions.

 The WAS certification is developer-oriented and focuses on the technical skills of implementing accessibility on the web.
 IAAP says: